-&lt;sup>38 Non-creation applies to the actual process and to a unit that might have existed, but never was created.
+40 Non-creation applies to the actual process and to a unit that might have existed, but never was created.
 Non-creation is distinct from abolishment which applies to an existing unit.
 Non-creation applies to Hobbes' "state of war", thus not creating a new unit, and not abolishing a unit since no unit exists.

-&lt;sup>39 That is, expanding the opportunities for peaceful voluntary unit creation or non-creation by itself increases welfare, if for no other reason than because of the expanded choice itself.
+41 That is, expanding the opportunities for peaceful voluntary unit creation or non-creation by itself increases welfare, if for no other reason than because of the expanded choice itself.

-&lt;sup>40 Benefits would not be evident if the unit in question had perfect knowledge of each citizen's preferences and was perfectly responsive; a somewhat tall order.
+42 Benefits would not be evident if the unit in question had perfect knowledge of each citizen's preferences and was perfectly responsive; a somewhat tall order.

-beneficiaries are the poor and/or those currently subject to economic or other exploitation like minority discrimination etc., who can more easily secede.
+like minority discrimination etc., who can more easily secede.
 In the long run everybody benefits as governmental units become more cost effective and responsive.
 Similarly for firms, some cater to the rich, some to the poor, and some to both, dependent on focus on quality, price, or niche (Porter 1985).
 Analogously to traditional market based goods and services, there is no reason to believe that the poor will be left out, though the range of goods, services, opportunities, etc available to them may be different.
+Governmental units that require a fee for entry, in order to prevent free-riding e.g. on luxury public goods, likely exclude the poorest immigrants who instead transit to units with other characteristics including lower or no entry fees.43